 What Equipment Do I Need?

 Spotting scopes that have an angled eyepiece are the easiest to use this approach with.
 You may purchase a commercial adapter, which helps you to more easily align the scope and your camera more quickly.
-Another option may be a pivot mount, which, although more expensive, can help you to be able to quickly switch from your typical camera lens, to your spotting scope angle, and back again.
 Refer to the end of this guide for our specific equipment recommendations.

 How Do I Connect My Camera to the Spotting Scope?

-Depending upon what method and equipment that you choose up above, you may need to take more care and time to connect your camera correctly.
+Depending upon what method and equipment you choose, you may need to take more care and time to connect your camera correctly.
 For the most part, connecting your camera is surprisingly simple.
-All you need is a spotting scope and digital camera of your choice.
+All you need is a spotting scope and a digital camera or mobile phone of your choice.
 Line up the eyepiece of you spotting scope with the lens of the camera.
 Check your angle, and be sure that the two are very close.
-If you have trouble, you may want to consider making or purchasing a special adapter.
-Take a few snaps, then adjust any camera settings that you may need to adjust in order to get a great picture.
+If you have trouble, you may want to consider purchasing a special adapter.
+Take a few snaps, then adjust any desired camera settings in order to get a great picture.

 Why Might You Want to Use Digiscoping?

 Digiscoping is useful in a variety of ways.
 You can use it to take nature shots of faraway things.
 It is perfect for photographing things from far away that you simply cannot get close to.
-Examples include animals, birds, sporting events, or even things happening overhead in the sky.
-For birding, digiscoping can help you to easily share gorgeous photos of your finds with others, or even to commemorate them.
+Examples include whales, ships, animals, birds or even things happening overhead in the sky.
+For birding, digiscoping can help you to easily share gorgeous photos of your finds with others.

 What are The Best Practices for Digiscoping?